WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 # Nodes

 Universal BCOS is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
-The software must be run on your computer or server to turn it into an Universal BCOS node.
+The software must be run on your own environment to turn it into an Universal BCOS node.

 ## Node types